-10.3.5 DELayout and Virtual Machine
+11.3.5 DELayout and virtual machine

-To provide a mechanism for ensuring performance portability ESMF defines DELayout and Virtual Machine classes.
-These classes provide a set of high-level platform independent interfaces to performance critical parallel processing communication routines.
+To provide a mechanism for ensuring performance portability, ESMF defines DELayout and virtual machine (VM) classes.
+These classes provide a set of high-level and platform independent interfaces to performance critical parallel processing communication routines.
 These routines can be tuned to specific platforms to ensure optimal parallel performance on many platforms.

-10.3.6 Logging and Error Handling
+11.3.6 Logging and error handling

-The LogErr class is designed to aid in managing the complexity of multi-component applications.
+The LogErr class is designed to aid in managing the complexity of multi-Component applications.
 It provides ESMF with a unified mechanism for managing logs and error reporting.